fhiso/basic-concepts/basic-concepts.md

-{.note} The `xsd:string` *datatype* is included in this standard in order to align this data model more closely with the RDF data model, and in particular the [CEV RFDa] bindings which use this *datatype* as the default when no *language tag* is present.
+{.note} The `xsd:string` *datatype* is included in this standard in order to align this data model more closely with the RDF data model, and in particular the [CEV RDFa] bindings which use this *datatype* as the default when no *language tag* is present.
 The above rule allowing conversion to `rdf:langString` means that applications *may* ignore the `xsd:string` *datatype*.